-The High Authority is associated to the activities of international organisations that working to promote integrity in the public sector.
+The High Authority works with international organisations to promote integrity in the public sector.

-At the European level, the Council of Europe set up a group of states against corruption (GRECO) in 1999, which also includes the European Union in its activities.
-The GRECO is tasked with the monitoring of the Council recommendations.
-In 2017, it launched its fifth evaluation round, about preventing corruption and promoting integrity in central governments (top executive functions) and law enforcement agencies.
-This new evaluation round allows to reflect on the implementation of interest and asset disclosure systems, prevention of conflicts of interest, but also monitoring of revolving doors and regulation of lobbying.
-As these are core issues in the missions of the High Authority, it is invited by the GRECO and the French authorities to take part in the plenary sessions and conferences of the GRECO and of the Council of Europe.
+At the European level, the Council of Europe set up a Group of States against Corruption (GRECO) in 1999, tasked with the monitoring of States’ compliance with the organisation’s anti-corruption standards.
+In 2017, it launched its fifth evaluation round about preventing corruption and promoting integrity in central governments (top executive functions) and law enforcement agencies.
+The main topics covered include interest and asset disclosure systems, prevention of conflicts of interest, monitoring of revolving doors and regulation of lobbying.
+The High Authority regularly takes part in GRECO’s plenary sessions and conferences and contributes to the implementation of the GRECO’s recommendations.

 European Union Projects

 The High Authority takes part in the Technical Assistance and Information Exchange (TAIEX) projects of the European Commission, designed to provide short-term expertise on a specific topic.
 It contributed for example to training sessions with Georgia.

 The High Authority also regularly shares perspectives with the European Union institutions.
 Following the organization of an international conference dedicated to ethics and transparency in the EU, the High Authority launched the European network for public ethics in 2022.
 The High Authority is often consulted on its mechanisms to prevent conflicts of interests in the public sphere, especially in the context of the negotiations of a European independent ethics body but also on draft EU regulations related to anticorruption and lobbying regulation.